adku1173/acoupipe/README.rst

 AcouPipe
 ================================================================================

 **AcouPipe** is an easy-to-use Python toolbox for generating unique acoustical source localization and characterization data sets with Acoular_ that can be used for training of deep neural networks and machine learning.
 Instead of raw time-data, only the necessary input features for acoustical beamforming are stored, which include:

 * Cross-Spectral Matrix / non-redundant Cross-Spectral Matrix (e.g. in [Cas21]_)
 * Conventional Beamforming Map (e.g. in [Kuj19]_)
+* Eigenmodes of the Cross-Spectral Matrix (e.g. in [Kuj22]_)

 This allows the user to create data sets of manageable size that are portable and facilitate reproducible research.